dobkeratops/compiler/README.md

   * Rust - first non-C++ language I've actually wanted to use.
   * Jonathan Blows' ".jai" "language for games"
     * most similar stated goal, but maybe different preferences
-    * was inspiration to start
+    * was inspiration to start this
+    * could just converge on it and keep our extra features?
   * 'SugarCpp' - an interesting transpiler, looks very practical
+    * accepts C++1y as starting point and just adds more.
   * D - never grabbed me for some reason, but has many features of interest eg UFCS
-    * (tends to focus on gc, and doesn't have expression syntax?)
+    * (tends to focus on gc? and doesn't have expression syntax?)
   * disqualified by CG, but still interesting:-
     * Julia - focus on overloading/multimethods & interactivity
     * Go - adhoc duck-type interface gather, simple but practical